aptos-labs/aptos-core/apps/dapp-example/README.md

-# Aptos Wallet - Example dApp
+# Petra - Example dApp
 A major function of a web3 wallet is providing an API for dApps.
 To help partners and us test this we made a simple dApp to show all the APIs.
 View the dApp documentation [here.](https://aptos.dev/guides/building-wallet-extension)

 ## Setup